Tom Yum Soup Recipe

 Making shrimp stock for Tom Yum Soup in a pot.

-Step 1: In a pot, bring 3 cups of water to boil.
-Add the shrimp heads and shells to make shrimp stock.
-Boil until the water turns slightly orange.
-Press the shrimp heads with a spatula to extract the juice from the heads.
-Simmer and let the stock reduce to 2 1/2 cups.
-Drain the shrimp stock and discard the shrimp heads and shells.
+First, grab a pot and bring 3 cups of water to a boil.
+Toss in the shrimp heads and shells—they’re going to help us make a tasty shrimp stock.
+Let it boil until the water turns a bit orange, then use a spatula to press the heads and really get all that juice out.
+Let it simmer until the stock reduces down to 2 1/2 cups.
+Strain out the shrimp heads and shells—they’ve done their job!

 Tom Yum soup boiling in a pot.

-Step 2: Turn the heat to high and add the lemongrass, galangal, kaffir lime leaves, bird’s eye chilies, mushroom, nam prik pao, and nam prik pao oil to the shrimp stock.
+Next, turn up the heat and throw in some lemongrass, galangal, kaffir lime leaves, bird’s eye chilies, mushrooms, nam prik pao, and nam prik pao oil.
+Give it a good stir and let it come to a rolling boil.

 Cooked shrimp in a pot of soup.

-Step 3: Bring it to a rolling boil before adding in the shrimp and fish sauce.
-Boil until the shrimp is cooked, then add the lime juice.
+Once it’s there, add in the shrimp and fish sauce.
+Boil until the shrimp is cooked through, then toss in some lime juice.

 Tom yum goong served in a bowl.